 Just going through some of the songs I hadn’t listened to in years brought back old emotions and memories.
 Some of them were painful, but the experience was important.
 Anything you can do to put yourself back in the time and place you’re writing about will lend to the authenticity of the moment and your narrative voice.

-If I feel stuck while working on my memoir, it really helps me to listen to the music from my memoir playlists.
+If I feel stuck while working on my memoir, it really helps me to listen to the music from my memoir playlists on Tubidy.
 I recommend making about four or five separate playlists for each section of the book and one overall soundtrack for the project of about 12-15 songs (think one song per chapter or major event).

 Putting a soundtrack together can help you understand the structure and flow of your work in a new way.
 Play around with the order of the songs and see whether rearranging them makes you think of your current structure differently.
 Pretend your memoir is a movie with the opening credits song being your first scene or prologue and continue on all the way to the closing credits.
 If nothing else, it’s a fun way to brainstorm and reconnect to your past.